Copyright (c) 2007 THE THRASH METAL GUIDE

 XENTRIX (UK)

 The band who managed to bring the Bay Area thrash to the UK (along with Slammer); Metallica are an obvious influence on the band, but few are those who have done a better job impersonating the Americans.
 This is far from mere Metallica-worship as Xentrix's approach is not as technical, at least compared with the Americans' late 80's works, and their songs have the nice quality to stay in your head, either because of the catchy main riff or because of the memorable choruses, and you'd always be able to recognize them not without the help of the emotional characteristic semi-clean vocals of Chris Astley.
-"Kin" introduced more laid-back power metal as well as a few modern "borrowings" into the proceedings, and slowed down considerably, but the final result is still quite satisfying with longer, almost progressively-styled songs, and a generally heavier sound.
-"Scourge" is a departure from their basic style being modern 90's post-thrash similar to late-period Accuser and 90's Prong; it also introduced the new "throat" behind the mike Simon Gordon who replaced the departed Astley, and his gruffer less melodic style suited better the newly acquired musical approach.
-After the split-up the original members took a low profile, except Gordon who continued his career in other modern post-thrash acts, like City of God and Thousand Points of Hate.

 The guys stirred quite a controversy with the "Ghostbusters" EP which made the film makers angry for the use of the unauthorized cover art on the single, but not for the excellent jolly cover version of the main song from that same film.
 All the band members, except Astley, are still active having recently founded the melodic thrash metal combo Hellfighter with Gordon taking over the vocal duties once again.